Myopia and high degree myopia

 - Testing your vision to see how in focus objects are in the distance.

 When you go for an eye test the optometrist (optician) performs some or all of these tests and is able to tell what focusing power your eye has.
 They can tell if you have myopia from these tests.
 Optometrists measure the focusing power of your eye using dioptres.
-This is a technical term for how strong a lens would have to be to give you normal vision.
+This is a technical term for how strong a lens would have to be to give you focused vision.
 The common way for writing myopia is to say how many dioptres your lens would need to be to correct your sight back to its normal level.

 - Mild myopia includes powers up to -3.00 dioptres (D).